 Rollator walkers come in various types, each designed to cater to specific needs and preferences.
 Here are some of the most common types of rollator walkers:

-3-Wheels vs. 4-Wheels Rollators
+Comparison of 3-Wheels vs. 4-Wheels Rollators

 There are two important features of rollator walkers to address; are they 3-wheeled or 4-wheeled?
 Each has its own advantages and disadvantages, and choosing the right one can make a big difference in your daily life.